PGIM High Yield Bond Fund, Inc. to Issue Monthly Dividend of $0.11 (NYSE:ISD)

-PGIM High Yield Bond Fund, Inc. (NYSE:ISD – Get Rating) announced a monthly dividend on Wednesday, June 1st, Wall Street Journal reports.
-Investors of record on Friday, June 17th will be given a dividend of 0.105 per share on Thursday, June 30th.
-This represents a $1.26 dividend on an annualized basis and a yield of 9.26%.
-The ex-dividend date is Thursday, June 16th.
+PGIM High Yield Bond Fund, Inc. (NYSE:ISD – Get Rating) announced a monthly dividend on Thursday, June 2nd, Wall Street Journal reports.
+Stockholders of record on Friday, August 12th will be paid a dividend of 0.105 per share on Wednesday, August 31st.
+This represents a $1.26 dividend on an annualized basis and a dividend yield of 9.19%.
+The ex-dividend date is Thursday, August 11th.

-PGIM High Yield Bond Fund has increased its dividend by an average of 7.3% annually over the last three years.
+PGIM High Yield Bond Fund has increased its dividend payment by an average of 7.3% per year over the last three years.

 Prudential Short Duration High Yield Fund, Inc is a close ended fixed income mutual fund launched and managed by Prudential Investments LLC.
 The fund is co-managed by Prudential Investment Management, Inc It invests in the fixed income markets of the United States.
 The fund primarily invests in a diversified portfolio of high yield fixed income instruments that are rated below investment grade (Ba1 or lower by Moody's Investors Service, Inc or BB+ or lower by Standard & Poor's Ratings Services).